skills/release-based-workflow/README.md

 1. Give the release a title, like "First beta release".
 If you'd like, you could also give the release a short description
 1. Select the checkbox next to **Set as a pre-release**, since it is representing a beta version
 1. Click **Publish release**
-1. Wait about 20 seconds then refresh this page for the next step

 ### :keyboard: Activity: Introduce a bug to be fixed later

 To set the stage for later, let's also add a bug that we'll fix as part of the release workflow in later steps.
 We've already created a `update-text-colors` branch for you so let's create and merge a pull request with this branch.

-1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab
 1. Open a **new pull request** with `base: release-v1.0` and `compare: update-text-colors`
 1. Set the pull request title to `Updated game text style` and you can include a detailed pull request body, an example is below
     ```